“The aim of marketing is to know and understand the customer so well, the product or service sells itself.” – Peter Drucker

 How do they make a buying decision?

 One important fact you should include in your buying persona is the way buying decisions are made.
 What is the preferred buying channel of your character?
-Does your persona trust the referrals of friends or does he read journals to get product information?
+Do they trust the referrals of friends or do they read journals to get product information?

 Example (3-5 bullet points):